 Reviewing and Interviewing Applicants

-- The UHRS application system will collect on-line applications.
-UHRS will review the applicants for any minimum qualifications required and will refer all qualified applicants for committee review.
+- The IUHR application system will collect on-line applications.
+IUHR will review the applicants for any minimum qualifications required and will refer all qualified applicants for committee review.

 - If an employee’s family member, blood relative or close friend should apply for the position, the related staff member should not be involved in the hiring process, or at the very least, not be involved in interviewing the candidate.
 The staff member should also be excluded from designing the interview process, including writing interview questions, to remove any perception of unfair assistance in the process.

 - If an employee’s family member, blood relative, or close friend applies for a position, everyone on the hiring committee should be informed of the relationship.
 It should not be assumed that relationships are known.

 - All IUHR referred applicants should be carefully reviewed, and a list of top candidates should be created by the committee for further consideration.